dohyunkim/halzu/README.md

 \def\halzuopening{(}
 \def\halzuclosing{)}
 ```
-These commands define surrounding parentheses that will be typeset at
+These commands define surrounding characters that will be typeset at
 the beginning and ending of Halzu box.
+Ascii parentheses are default.
 Empty values are also acceptable.

 ## Example